Aliases for PRC1 Gene

 GeneCards Summary for PRC1 Gene

 PRC1 (Protein Regulator Of Cytokinesis 1) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Mitotic Roles of Polo Like Kinases.
+Diseases associated with PRC1 include atypical lipomatous tumor.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include identical protein binding and microtubule binding.

 UniProtKB/Swiss-Prot for PRC1 Gene